 Our management team shares the belief that a workplace that stresses careful compliance with safe working practices leads to compliance with other important areas such as operational methodologies, roof control, housekeeping, and equipment maintenance.

 Our success has been recognized with various safety and mine rescue awards.
-Most recently, one of our mines earned the “Best Safety Frequency Award for Division 2 Mines”.
+Most recently, one of our operations received the Sentinels of Safety Award.
 Our emphasis on mine rescue operations has led to the training of over 125 of our miners in fire training for underground mines and preparation plants.
-This means that 1 in every 8 of our miners is trained to deal with fire emergencies.
+This means that approximately 1 in every 6 of our miners is trained to deal with fire emergencies.

 We have developed several innovative techniques to protect our mines and prevent injuries.